-The Theory: My company has made losses for several years.
+The Theory: My company is a loss making business and has made losses for several years.
 If someone buys us out they can use these losses against their own profit and save a lot of money in Corporation Tax.

-So past losses have value in that, to the extent of that past loss, you can make a future profit without incurring a tax liability.
+So past losses have value in that, to the extent of that past loss, you can make a future profit and not pay tax on it.

-The Reality: The government doesn’t like the idea of buying a business to make such use of the losses and there are numerous restrictions that frustrate the use of this tax “concession” when it comes to acquired businesses.
+The Reality: The government doesn’t like the idea of you buying a business to make such use of the losses on their books.
+There are numerous restrictions to frustrate you from using this tax “concession” when it comes to acquired businesses.

 The Legal Restrictions To Using Past Losses

-1. An acquiring company can’t use the losses unless they can generate an equivalent amount of profit from the business first!
-(So if they can’t make £10K in profit … they have no profit against which to write off the losses.)
+1. An acquiring company can’t use the losses unless they can turn the acquired business around and generate an equivalent amount of profit from it first!
+(So, using the above example, if they can’t make £10K in profit … they have no profit against which to write off the losses.)

 3. If the buyer makes enough changes in the business to make it profitable … they’ll probably lose the benefit of the losses!
 Yes, the profit has to be made in the same business, doing the same trade, and without significant changes to the business or the losses will be er, lost.

 Note - 2018 update: Under the 2nd Finance Act of 2017, there is a lot more flexibility and small companies can carry forward trading losses (not capital losses) made after April 1st, 2017 to be used against profits made in a different trade (subject to some conditions).